 Can You Buy Cowboy Draw Tickets Online?

 Wyoming’s Cowboy Draw is an in-state lottery.
 This means that tickets can be purchased by all individuals over the age of 18 who live or are currently located in Wyoming.
-Unfortunately, online ticket buying options from out the state aren’t currently available.
+Unfortunately, online ticket-buying options from out of the state aren’t currently available.

 The Bottom Line at Wyoming Cowboy Draw